 Resident students (along with students accepted through the schools of choice process) may qualify and have a need for special education programs and/or services.
-The district is continuing to develop their Multi-Tier Systems of Supports (MTSS) model, providing general education options for struggling students and monitoring their progress over time.
+The district is continuing to develop their Multi-Tier Systems of Supports (MTSS) model, providing general education options for students needing additional support through interventions and monitoring their progress over time.
 For those students who are unable to demonstrate progress with significant interventions, students being referred for special education programming/services may begin this process through a request for an evaluation or Child Study Team (CST) meeting.
-Should a student qualify for special education programs and/or services, a team of individuals will develop an Individualized Education Program (IEP) to help assist the child progress within the general education setting.
+Should a student qualify for special education programs and/or services under one of the thirteen eligibility areas in Michigan, a team of individuals will develop an Individualized Education Program (IEP) to help assist the child progress within the general education setting.
+Programming and services offered within the district for students are as follows-